mschoeffmann/astro-generic-build-filenames/README.md

 To see how to get started, check out the [package README](./package/README.md)

+To see latest changes, check out the [package CHANGELOG](./package/CHANGELOG.md)

 ## Licensing

 [MIT Licensed](./LICENSE).
 Made with ❤️ by [Matthias Schöffmann](https://github.com/mschoeffmann).